tiwihhf/CS3-Q1-Tenio/README.md

-These websites are created for academic purposes (Quarter Project) only.
-Aside from the pictures used, everything else belongs to me.
+These websites were created for academic purposes (Quarter Project).
+Aside from the pictures and spotify playlist used, everything else belongs to me.